-Most meals on the menu cost under $20, making it an affordable option.
+Most meals on Hash House’s menu cost under $20, making it an affordable option.
 If you follow any Vegas groups on social media, you have likely also seen “Andy’s World Famous Fried Chicken and Waffles” which costs $25.99 and is an impressive sight.

 Peppermill, also celebrated for their portion sizes, serves a selection of Club Breakfast options that include New York Steak and Eggs, Southern Fried Steak and Eggs, Ham and Eggs, and even Turkey Sausage and Eggs among other selections.

 Other notable breakfast favorites on the menu include Eggs Benedict, Biscuits and Gravy, and Crab Cake Bene.

 Of course, Peppermill also serves a wide variety of pancakes, waffles, and french toast.
 Notably, their Fruit Fantasia Waffle comes piled with a hearty portion of fresh fruit.